-The orange warning lamp will be flashing.
+The orange "Warning" lamp will turn "ON" and the red shutdown lamp will be flashing.
 After the warning, the engine power will be derated.
+The warning lamp will begin to flash when the derating occurs.

 The engine will be derated if the engine exceeds preset operational limits.
 The engine derate is achieved by restricting the amount of fuel that is available for each injection.
 The amount of this reduction of fuel is dependent on the severity of the fault that has caused the engine derate, typically up to a limit of 50%.
 This reduction in fuel results in a predetermined reduction in engine power.